 Some PNG files (see PNG and older Adobe versions).

-Yes, the Adobe Elements or Adobe Photoshop Save for Web menu does appear to scale the web image to 72 dpi.
+Yes, the Adobe Elements or Adobe Photoshop Save for Web menu might appear to scale the web image to 72 dpi.
 Save it for web, then check it, and the image properties do appear to say 72 dpi then.
 However don't be fooled, it doesn't actually do that.
 Instead the Save for Web menu simply removes the JPG EXIF data (containing the dpi field) from the JPG image file, to save a few bytes of file size for the web.
-The dpi information is omitted, discarded (but the menu File - Save As - JPG does save dpi).
+Video monitors have no use for dpi.
+The dpi information is omitted, discarded (however, the menu File - Save As - JPG does save dpi, if any).
 The web purpose has no use for dpi, because the video system will always ignore dpi.
 Retaining it would just be wasted bytes in the file (only a few bytes, but the web purpose doesn't need it).

 What would be a better number?
 No one has a clue until we specify the size it should print.
 So when this value is missing, programs usually show their logical inch value for unknown image resolutions (they need a number bad, and they have nothing better to show).
 Mac programs generally assume 72 dpi for unknown values.
 Windows programs usually show 96 dpi (or 120 dpi if Large Fonts were selected).
 However Adobe programs (with Mac roots) still show 72 dpi in Windows, for the same image on the same screen that others will show as 96 dpi.
 Is it wrong to indicate 72 dpi in Windows?
 It's hard to fault a meaningless number on accuracy, no other number is better.
 This is printing resolution, and we see the number only because we asked to see it.
 If not specified yet, then this is just some dummy number to fill a blank field for an unknown printing value, not specified yet.
 It is no big deal.